 Until 1 July 2019, the definition of adults included 17-year-olds.
 The age threshold is currently 18.

 Data is displayed at URL provided.
-To replicate the dataset used here, go to Customise -> Selection and select all variables except for the regions (Court -> Total Regions).
-Deselect one of the two duplicate checkboxes for 'Unlawful entry with intent/burglary, break and enter'.
+To replicate the dataset used here, go to Customise -> Selection -> select (Court -> Regions) only for regions and then select all variables.
+In Offence, deselect one of the two duplicate checkboxes for 'Unlawful entry with intent/burglary, break and enter'.

 To download select 'Export' and choose desired download format.

 Charge statistics measure the volume and type of offences processed by courts.
 The statistics provide information on the numbers of offences prosecuted each year.